 Then we were straight onto the Air train and then the Tube straight into the Heart of Manhattan for an incredible weekend in the Big Apple.

 Really we didn’t expect much from Delta.
-In the US they operate pretty much as a budget airline and while we know the Transatlantic service was different we didn’t expect much more than a crappy meal and a few drinks.
+In the US they operate pretty much like a budget airline and while we know the Transatlantic service was different we didn’t expect much more than a crappy meal and a few drinks.
 However, they really set the bar for an economy transatlantic trip.
-The A330 is getting on a bit but it’s still streets ahead of the B777, 737 or even the 747, Apart from the Dreamliner it’s the best aircraft on the route so we can’t complain much and Delta’s main Cabin was more than acceptable.
+The A330 is getting on a bit but it’s still streets ahead of the B777, 737, or even the 747, Apart from the Dreamliner it’s the best aircraft on the route so we can’t complain much, and Delta’s main Cabin was more than acceptable.

 As we said the Service was excellent and this was helped along with the great (Airline) food and generous drinks.
 It really was a flight where we found very little to complain about.
 In fact, it put our return flight, which was operated by Virgin really in the shade!